How to get to Naxos in 2021

 Ferry or Flight to Naxos?

 The way to travel to Naxos is by plane or ferry.
 Even though the flight is shorter, traveling by ferry is surely more fun.
 One point that ferry travel is more comfortable as you can stroll around and breathe fresh air at the deck, viewing the majestic Portara while the ferry is entering the famous Naxos port.
 Furthermore, you can bring your car to the island and easily explore every corner of Naxos.
-Keep in mind that the ferry is probably safer during the current COVID-19 era as you can sit on the open-air deck, from a safer distance.

 Note: Ferry traveling is also more eco-friendly!
 You can find more information on sustainable ferry travel in our relevant article.